nabeelmohammed1995/Vigil-Safety-Technologies-Internship-Project-/README.txt

 The GUI starts running from the FirstPage.
-Makes sure to import the necessary libraries like jssc.
+It makes use of necessary libraries like jssc anf fazecomm.
+Also, the GUI will work only if the computer is connected to the vigil radar proximity safety system via USB.

 regards,
 Nabeel Mohammed Asim Khan